MartinCespedes/Interactive_Job_Board/README.md

 ## Description

-Interactive Job Board: A full-stack web application connecting job seekers and companies.
-Features user authentication, job search with filters, application management, and responsive design.
+- A full-stack web application connecting job seekers and companies.
+- Features user authentication, job search with filters, application management, and responsive design.
+- This project will showcase my abilities with both front-end and back-end technologies.

 ## User Story